peddakotlasaigeeethika/pubmed_fetcher/README.md

 # PubMed Research Paper Fetcher

--A Python command-line tool to fetch research papers from PubMed, identify non-academic authors affiliated with pharmaceutical or -biotech companies, and export results as a CSV file.
+A Python command-line tool to fetch research papers from PubMed, identify non-academic authors affiliated with pharmaceutical or biotech companies, and export results as a CSV file.

-# Features
+## Features
 -Fetches research papers from PubMed API using a flexible query.
 -Filters papers with at least one non-academic author (e.g., pharmaceutical/biotech affiliations).
 -Outputs results as a CSV file with key details: